infinum/eightshift-docs/website/docs/legacy/v5/basics/blocks-intro.md

 ### How can I use your pre-made blocks?

-You can check all available blocks/components using our `wp boilerplate use_block --help` or `wp boilerplate use_component --help` command.
+You can check all available blocks/components using our `wp boilerplate blocks use-block --help` or `wp boilerplate blocks use-component --help` command.

 ### Can I use block/component from Eightshift-frontend-libs directly?